 Literacy is a word that is easily associated with reading and writing.
 It is a form of the words literature and literary.
 But not all literature is written down.
 Many cultures preserve their literature through oral traditions.
 In these cultures, a literate person is one who knows the literature from memory and can recall it, … Continue reading Music Literacy is More Than Reading and Writing Music

-You can now listen or download my posts as podcasts.
-To do this, please visit Mr A Music Place: The Podcast.
 Last month, I wrote about using fixed do solfege in my music classes (Another Try At Fixed Do).
-At that time, I reported early success with fifth and second grade students sight singing using the … Continue reading Update on my Switch to Fixed Do
+At that time, I reported early success with fifth and second grade students sight singing using the fixed do system.
+Since then, I have continued to be pleased with the results, and do not at this point … Continue reading Update on my Switch to Fixed Do

-You can now listen or download my posts as podcasts.
-To do this, please visit Mr A Music Place: The Podcast.
 Two years ago, a music education major in his senior year spent two weeks observing me teach, and trial teaching my students.
-Over the course of those two weeks, he expressed his surprise at how … Continue reading Early Childhood and Learning How To Sing
+Over the course of those two weeks, he expressed his surprise at how well my first graders could hold pitch and sing in tune.
+According to what he had been taught, they shouldn’t … Continue reading Early Childhood and Learning How To Sing